Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/java.md

 ---
-title: 'Rychlý start: Hledání videí pomocí Vvyhledávání videí Bingu REST API a Java'
+title: 'Quickstart: Search for videos using the REST API and Java - Bing Video Search'
 titleSuffix: Azure Cognitive Services
-description: Pomocí tohoto rychlého startu můžete odesílat žádosti o vyhledávání videí Vvyhledávání videí Bingu REST API pomocí Java.
+description: Use this quickstart to send video search requests to the Bing Video Search REST API using Java.
 services: cognitive-services
 author: aahill
 manager: nitinme